 - Infants up to age 3 (not potty trained) can be checked into the onboard nursery as well.
 But, there is a small fee (I believe we paid $9 per hour in 2014).

-- This means grown ups get ALONE TIME!!!!
+- This means grown-ups get ALONE TIME, now that’s a Disney Dream!!!!
 There are adult only areas onboard the ship as well as a few clubs.
 It was heavenly to steal my hubby away for a cup of fancy coffee, to lounge at the adult pool or hit the comedy clubs.
 For me, this is a HUGE benefit!!

 Available Activities/ Entertainment-